 Have you ever wished there was a way to make frosted cupcakes a bit healthier?
-May I be bold enough to suggest that this is the best vanilla cupcake recipe?
-It’s low in sugar and butter and contains Greek yogurt for extra protein, but it still tastes like a decadent treat.
-These party cupcakes are quick and easy to make, and there’s no complicated frosting!
+This healthy vanilla cupcake recipe is low in sugar and butter and contains Greek yogurt for extra protein.
+But it’s still light, fluffy and moist and tastes like a delicious treat.
+These are perfect healthier party cupcakes that both kids and adults will love.
+Quick and easy to make in 30 minutes, and you’ll absolutely love the 2-ingredient frosting on the top!

 I consider it the greatest compliment when people enjoy a healthier cake I’ve made without realising it’s been ‘healthified’!

-Which is why I’m thrilled to have developed a healthier party cupcake recipe that still tastes like a treat.
+Which is why I’m thrilled to have developed a healthier party cupcake recipe that still tastes like a treat!
+They’re my go-to easy cupcakes for birthdays and celebrations.

-I served them at my son’s third birthday party and I don’t think anyone noticed that they were healthier vanilla cupcakes than average 😉
+I served these at my son’s third birthday party and I don’t think anyone noticed that they were healthy cupcakes with around 3 times less sugar than regular ones. 😉

 What makes them healthier?

-- They aren’t saintly.
-They still have a bit of sugar in them – half a cup of sugar in a batch of 12 to 14, to be exact.
-But they’re nowhere near as sickly sweet as your average party cupcake, which usually contains a full cup of sugar.
+✔ They’re low sugar cupcakes.
+There’s just half a cup of sugar in a batch of 12 to 14 – nowhere near as sickly sweet as your average party cupcake, which usually contains a cup to a cup and a half of sugar.

-- They contain just 1/3 cup butter which is a little less than in an average cupcake recipe.
+✔ They’re relatively low fat, too, with just 1/3 cup butter which is also less than in an average cupcake recipe.

-- They also contain some Greek yogurt.
-Hello extra protein!
+✔ They also contain some Greek yogurt and milk.
+Hello extra calcium and protein!

-- The frosting contains just 2 ingredients – cream cheese and white chocolate.
-Not saintly either, but there’s no butter, and no icing sugar.
+✔ Like the cake, the frosting isn’t saintly either, but there’s no butter, and no icing sugar.
 The only sweetener is the white chocolate.

 How to make them

-- First cream the butter and sugar for a few minutes until really light and fluffy.
-Then beat in the eggs for another half a minute to a minute.
+- Then slowly beat in the eggs and vanilla for another half a minute to a minute.

-- I like to add one and a half teaspoons of good quality vanilla essence so that you can really taste the vanilla.
+- Add the vanilla.
 If you like you can add another teaspoon to the frosting.

-- Finally, I suggest folding in half of the flour mixture, then half of the combined Greek yoghurt and milk.
-Then fold in the rest of the flour and the rest of the yoghurt and milk.
-As always with cupcakes and muffins, don’t overmix!
-Just until everything is well combined.
-Slightly lumpy is fine.
+- Finally, fold in the flour, yogurt and milk.
+I suggest folding in half of the flour mixture, then half of the combined Greek yogurt and milk.
+Then fold in the rest of the flour and the rest of the yogurt and milk.

 - Slowly whisk the white chocolate into the cream cheese.
 A stand mixer or hand held whisk are both fine.

-- Scrape the frosting into a piping bag with the nozzle of your choice, and pipe onto the cupcakes.
-Try to work fast as it can become more difficult to pipe as the chocolate sets.
+- Scrape the frosting into a piping bag with the nozzle of your choice.
+Pipe onto the cupcakes.

 The end result is a bit like a very simple cheesecake.
 I could definitely eat it all by itself (and in fact some of the children at my son’s birthday party did!).

-There’s absolutely no reason why you couldn’t use the chocolate of your choice to make this cream cheese icing – white, dark or milk.
+- Make a dark or milk chocolate frosting instead.
+There’s no reason why you couldn’t use the chocolate of your choice to make this cream cheese icing – white, dark or milk.
+I’ve tried dark chocolate and the cupcakes were just as yummy and popular!

 More healthier party food